The 20 Best Autism Spectrum Disorder Doctors Near Me in Maryland, US

 English

-Rajneesh Mahajan is a Child and Adolescent Psychiatrist in Baltimore, Maryland.
+Rajneesh Mahajan is a Child and Adolescent Psychiatrist practicing medicine in Baltimore, Maryland.
 Dr. Mahajan is rated as a Distinguished provider by MediFind in the treatment of Autism Spectrum Disorder.
-His top areas of expertise are Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), and Generalized Anxiety Disorder (GAD).
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), and Generalized Anxiety Disorder (GAD).

 Distinguished in Autism Spectrum Disorder